 Your hat is now successfully hooped.

 If you’re more of a visual learner, here’s a great quick tip video I put together explaining the process.

 Subscribe to our YouTube channel now for more great embroidery tips & tricks!

 Do you have any hat hooping tips & techniques for beginners?
-Let us know bellow, we love hearing alternative techniques!
+Let us know below, we love hearing alternative techniques!

 Note: This article was written by both Steven Batts & John Deer.
 Steven Batts, a consultant with more than 23 years experience in the embroidery industry, owns Righteous Threads, Greensboro, N.C., which offers digitizing, embroidery and machine maintenance services.
 Steven regularly leads seminars at ISS shows and is an industry speaker and consultant.